 A: We wanted to start everyone on the same line.
 That means the same level of strength on the same lifts will get you the same strength score and gaining 10 lbs in a particular lift will mean the same amount of progress, no matter who you are.

 We plan to roll out rankings and percentiles of your strength score based on cross-sections of age, gender, height, and weight.
-That means that if you’re a 35-year-old 5’4” woman who weighs 125 lbs, you would be able to see that you are in the 80th percentile of users like you with your quadriceps strength score of 66.
+That means that if you’re a 35-year-old, 5’4” woman who weighs 145 lbs, you could see that you are in the 80th percentile of users like you with your quadriceps strength score of 66.

 Q: Is this score a percentile?

 A: No, this score is not a percentile.
 While this score and percentiles are both calculated using population statistics, percentiles skew the data based on the curve of a normal distribution.
-The skew of percentiles causes the same 5kg 1 rep max (1RM) gain to be a large jump for users near the average and to make almost no difference for users farther away from the average.
-Our score will increase by the same amount for any given 5kg change in 1RM.
+The skew of percentiles causes the same 5 kg Estimated Strength gain to be a large jump for users near the average and to make almost no difference for users farther away from the average.
+Our score will increase by the same amount for any given 5 kg change in Estimated Strength.

 Q: Will my scores change as the Fitbod population changes?

 A: No. We have created a snapshot of the Fitbod population that will be fixed for the future, barring any unforeseen issues.
-This means that, if you do the same sets, reps, and weight of the same exercise for eternity, your associated strength scores will not change.
+So, if you do the same sets, reps, and weight of the same exercise for eternity, your associated scores will not change.

 Q: Can my score go above 100?

-A: There is always more progress to be made, so we didn’t want to limit the strength scores you can achieve.
-1.67% of all weekly strength score data points are above 100 in our current historical data, so know that you are in rarefied air if you get above 100.
+A: Yes.
+There is always more progress to be made, so we didn’t want to limit the strength scores you can achieve.
+1.67% of all weekly strength score data points are above 100 in our current historical data.
+If that’s you, know that you are in rarefied air.

 Q: What if I cheat?